Jaycee90/NightLife/README.md

 <a name="general-information"></a>
 ## General Information
-- We are creating a mobile app that aims to provide an enhanced experience for nightlife enthusiasts, helping them discover nearby clubs that cater to their preferences and interests within their vicinity.
+- We are creating a web app that aims to provide an enhanced experience for nightlife enthusiasts, helping them discover nearby clubs that cater to their preferences and interests within their vicinity.
-- Through our mobile app, our goal is to promote an elevated quality of the nightlife experience itself, providing a convenient way to discover and access nightlife venues while fostering a safe and responsible community.
+- Through our web app, our goal is to promote an elevated quality of the nightlife experience itself, providing a convenient way to discover and access nightlife venues while fostering a safe and responsible community.
-- Due to the nature of our mobile app, we are required to restrict access to individuals aged 18 and above, ensuring compliance with state laws regarding age requirements.
+- Due to the nature of our web app, we are required to restrict access to individuals aged 18 and above, ensuring compliance with state laws regarding age requirements.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 <a name="technologies-used"></a>